telerik/blazor-docs/components/form/overview.md

 ### Form Layout Customization

-The Blazor Form exposes multiple parameters that allow you to customize its layout:
+The Blazor Form exposes multiple parameters that allow you to customize its layout.
+Besides the parameters below, the Form component also allows you to [define a completely custom layout with HTML markup and Razor components]({%slug form-formitems-formitemstemplate%}).

 | Parameter | Type and Default value | Description |
 |-----------|------------------------|-------------|